The Ultimate Guide to Proofing Bread Dough

 If your bread doesn’t see enough proofing time, it won’t rise properly.
 You’ll wind up with a flat, dense doorstop rather than a lovely, fluffy loaf.

-If your dough isn’t rising correctly, yeast might be past its prime or your water may have been the wrong temperature (too hot and the yeast will die; too cold and the yeast won’t grow).
+If your dough isn’t rising, the yeast might be past its prime or your water may have been the wrong temperature (too hot and the yeast will die; too cold and the yeast won’t grow).
 Always use fresh yeast and invest in a thermometer to help your yeast get the job done.
 You’ll be on your way to a perfect loaf of homemade bread in no time.